A Plan to Renew the Promise of American Life

 Implicit in this logic is a right to rebel, a right of revolution.
 As sovereigns by nature, we may say no to those who oppress us.
 We may overthrow a despotic government that won’t reform itself.

 The American revolution was lawful, no matter what King George said, because his rule over us required our consent, and, by violating our rights and withdrawing his protection from us, he had thrown away his right to that consent.
-We were absolved of our obligations to him.
+We were absolved of our obligation to obey him.

 Of course, the flip side of sovereignty is responsibility.
 Popular sovereignty entails duties.
 It implies self-government.
 Each of us must govern himself.